 - 3 inches of hot mix asphalt, class 1⁄2 inch, PG 58-22 - 6 inches of compacted CSBC - Subgrade consisting of Steilacoom gravel, prepared as recommended in the "Subgrade Preparation" and/or "Area Fills and Pavement Bases" sections of this report.
-Where siltier subgrade is encountered, some removal may be necessary.
+Where siltier subgrade is encountered, remove and replace with 6 inches of subbase.
+The subbase should consist of "Select Granular Fill" described previously, or cleaner Steilacoom gravel (i.e., GP on the test pit logs) that may be generated during site grading can also be used.